-- (a) shall have a level platform of 1500 mm or more; - (b) shall be provided at regular intervals for different gradients and the intervals shall not be more than as shown in Table 5.
-Figure 35 illustrates a typical plan of ramps and landings; - (c) need not be provided if the gradient of a ramp is equal or gentler than 1:25; and - (d) shall conform to clause 4.4.6 if served by a doorway.
+- (a) must have a level platform of 1500 mm or more; - (b) must be provided at regular intervals for different gradients and the number of intervals must not be more than what is shown in Table 5.
+Figure 36 illustrates a typical plan of ramps and landings; - (c) need not be provided if the gradient of a ramp is equal or gentler than 1:25; and - (d) must conform to clause 4.4.6 if served by a doorway.